Free, Partial fees apply

 Our counsellors work with women using a number of modalities such as narrative therapy, drawing therapy, cognitive behavioural therapy and dialectical behavioural therapy, incorporating all aspects of a person's wellbeing, body, mind and spirit.

-Our counselling services cover anxiety, depression, divorce, PTSD, psychological and mental abuse, grief and loss, relationships, physical and sexual abuse.
+Our counselling services cover anxiety, depression, divorce, PTSD, psychological and mental abuse, grief and loss, relationships, physical and sexual abuse (not ACC Sensitive Claims).

-Circle of Security - Parenting programme is designed to help parents/caregivers to strengthen their relationship with their child(ren).
-This is an 8-week programme (during school terms) that runs for 2 hours each week and covers topics such as: understanding your child's emotional world, supporting your child's ability to manage emotions, enhancing the development of child's self-esteem, and honouring the desire for all children to feel secure.
+The Circle of Security Parenting programme is designed to help parents/caregivers strengthen their relationship with their child(ren).
+This is an 8-week programme with one 2-hour session each week on a Wednesday.
+The programme is run each school term.
+Each week builds on the previous week, with topics such as: understanding your child's emotional world, supporting your child's ability to manage emotions, enhancing the development of child's self-esteem, and honouring the desire for all children to feel secure.

 South Auckland, East Auckland, North Auckland, West Auckland, Central Auckland